ChiefGokhlayeh/latex/README.md

     && \
     python3 -m pip install --no-cache-dir \
     numpy
 ```

+For an example on how to use the included PythonTeX in your LaTeX document, refer to the contents of [`test/`](test) directory.

 If you're using LaTeX Workshop, don't forget to tag your image and update `"latex-workshop.docker.image.latex": "..."` accordingly.